commandops/commandops.github.io/posts/lua-scoring-example.md

 Disadvantages:
 - requires a little bit of Lua code knowledge, but not much
-- brittle - if you get the syntax wrong then all scoring might be whacked, might not play well with other Unit Destroyed scripts
+- brittle - if you get the syntax wrong then all scoring might be whacked
+- might not play well with other Unit Destroyed scripts (one or the other may time out?)

 ## Event Setup